annacoutinho/To-do-list/README.md

 # To-do-list

- ## Using java script, html and css
+ ## To do list using vanilla js, html and css